 Specifically from 2015-2019, we've observed more then ten camera models and an overwhelming majority of images were collected at low altitudes of 609 meters (2000 feet) and below.
 Additionally, the largest image size exceeded 20 MB with an average file size of at least 5 MB.
 The average file size was consistent over the years.

 Here are examples of unannotated imagery collected by CAP (Civil Air Patrol) and hosted by FEMA.
 Note that the lighting, orientation, perspective, and resolution varies across the examples.
-These variations are a key component to the LADI dataset, as they these variations are simply the reality of operational imagery.
+These variations are a key component to the LADI dataset, as these variations are simply the reality of operational imagery.
 Any technology to support disaster response will need to handle these variations.

 As proposed by Heitz and Koller, a dataset can include things or stuff .
 A thing is something that can be easily and discretely labeled, whereas stuff are less discrete and many have no clear boundaries.
 For example as of 2019, other dataset such as xView and COCO consist of only things, such as book or yacht.
 Due to one of our public safety-focused objective, we include both thing and stuff labels.
 For example, a building is a thing, but there can be an additional label of damage, which is stuff.